 The plane had been cleared for landing at nearby Ogden Airport when it crashed, said Mike Fergus of the Federal Aviation Administration.

 Gary Cox was in the neighborhood, attending a family birthday party, when the power went out right after the plane went down.
 He told CNN affiliate KSL that he and a few other people found a man, later identified as the pilot, lying on the ground.

 "He was confused, hurt and in a lot of pain," Cox said.
 "But he was able to answer questions and get where he needed to be."

 The plane's engine sat in the front yard of a house, Cox said, with other parts strewn throughout the neighborhood.

-Two occupied homes -- one with three people inside, the other with two -- caught fire after the crash, Roy Fire Department Chief John Ritchie told KSL.
-But no one inside was hurt and, within about an hour, firefighters extinguished the flames.
+Two occupied homes -- one with three people inside, the other with two -- caught fire after the crash, Ritchie said.
+But no one inside was hurt and, within about an hour, firefighters were able to put out the fires.

 The crash knocked out power for 1,700 homes, starting at 5:58 p.m., said Margaret Oler of Rocky Mountain Power.
 By 7:10 p.m., power had been restored to all but 875 customers.
 A nearby elementary school was opened as a temporary shelter for those without heat and lights, Ritchie said.

 Visibility was minimal at the time of the crash, as the National Weather Service had issued a dense fog advisory for the area.
 That warning remains in effect until 9 a.m.
 Monday.